tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Gerrit

-Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.
-Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be
+Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version controlsystem.

 ---